honeybees investigating a hole in some wood

 Typically this processor diffusion occurs without any visible movement of the bee.

-During periods of exertion (like foraging for nectar and pollen) the tracheae are forced to work harder and this results in the pulsing motion observed in the abdomen of a honeybee.
+During periods of exertion (like foraging for nectar and pollen), the tracheae are forced to work harder, resulting in the pulsing motion observed in a honeybee’s abdomen.

 Another common sight amongst honeybees is workers raising their tails in the air while in the company of other workers from the same hive.

-While this can look slightly comical it actually plays a vital role in communication.
+While this can look slightly comical it plays a vital role in communication.

 There is a gland positioned on the tail of worker bees called a Nasonov gland.